-This American Express video films its clients in their ‘natural habitat’ i.e. their office or store, etc. It fits the theme well.
+This American Express video films its customers in their ‘natural habitat’ i.e. their office or store, etc. It fits the theme well.

 4. Be prepared

-Once you’ve picked your location, you have to set up your equipment, which includes microphones, lighting, and cameras.
+Once you’ve picked your testimonial video’s location, you have to set up your equipment, which includes microphones, lighting, and cameras.

 Think about angles; how you’re going to frame your shots, and where you’re going to position your subject.

 Pick the right microphone

 If you’re filming indoors, you can use bi-directional or shotgun microphones.

 If you’re going to shoot outdoors, you can put a windscreen or filter over your mic to reduce wind disturbance.

 If you’re recording the testimonial video indoors, you could go with a three-point lighting setup.
 Add or remove lights to strike the perfect balance.

 If you’re going to go shoot outside on a sunny day, then use a diffuser to soften the sunlight and a scrim to reduce harsh shadows on your subject’s face.
 For even better results, you can use a white bounce board.